COUSCOUS WITH CHICKEN

 Origins and History of Couscous

-Couscous is much more than a simple grain: it is a symbol of unity, sharing, and hospitality, deeply rooted in the history of North Africa and the Middle East.
-Originating from the Maghreb, its traditional preparation is a rite that unites families, with women working the semolina for hours, steaming it in the “couscoussiera” and seasoning it with rich stews of meat, vegetables, and spices.
+Couscous is much more than a simple grain: it is a symbol of unity, sharing and hospitality, deeply rooted in the history of North Africa and the Middle East.
+Originating in the Maghreb, its traditional preparation is a ritual that brings families together, with women working the semolina for hours, steaming it in the “couscoussier” and seasoning it with hearty stews of meat, vegetables and spices.

-Couscous has traveled through centuries and continents, adapting to different cultures and interpretations while always maintaining its essence as a convivial dish.
-It has become a bridge between different worlds, bringing with it aromas of saffron, ginger, and coriander, and telling stories of caravans, spice markets, and ancient culinary traditions.
-Its simplicity in preparation, combined with its incredible ability to absorb flavors, has made it a staple of world cuisine, loved for its versatility and ability to make every meal a celebration.
+Couscous has traveled through centuries and continents, adapting to different cultures and interpretations, while always keeping its essence as a communal dish.
+It has become a bridge between worlds, carrying with it aromas of saffron, ginger and coriander, and telling stories of caravans, spice markets and ancient culinary traditions.
+Its simplicity in preparation, combined with an incredible ability to absorb flavors, has made it a pillar of world cuisine, loved for its versatility and its capacity to turn any meal into a celebration.

 • 1.
-Can I prepare chicken couscous in advance?
+Can I prepare the chicken couscous in advance?

 Absolutely yes!
-You can prepare the chicken with vegetables and the caramelized onion even a day in advance.
-The precooked couscous can be prepared in just a few minutes before serving.
-You can also hydrate and fluff the couscous in advance, then store it in the refrigerator.
-When serving, gently heat the chicken and seasoning, and combine with the couscous.
+You can prepare the chicken with vegetables and the caramelized onion a day in advance.
+Precooked couscous is quick to prepare just before serving.
+You can also hydrate the couscous in advance and fluff it, then store it in the refrigerator.
+When serving, gently reheat the chicken and sauce, then combine with the couscous.

 • 2.
 I don’t have all the spices listed.
 Can I substitute them?

-Sure!
+Of course!
 Spices are the heart of this dish, but you can adapt them.
-If you’re missing a specific spice, try using a mild curry mix (although the flavor will be different).
-The essential part is not to omit ginger and turmeric, which are fundamental for the aromatic profile.
+If you’re missing a specific spice try a mild curry blend (although the taste will differ).
+The essential ones are ginger and turmeric for the aromatic profile.
 You can also use a ready-made couscous spice mix.

 • 3.
-Can I use another type of meat or make it vegetarian?
+Can I use a different type of meat or make it vegetarian?

-Yes, certainly!
-You can replace the chicken with lamb (cut into cubes, with longer cooking times), or even with tender beef.
-For a vegetarian version, you can eliminate the chicken and increase the amount of pumpkin and carrots, or add chickpeas, lentils, grilled eggplant, or sweet potatoes for a still rich and nutritious dish.
+Yes, of course!
+You can replace the chicken with lamb (cut into cubes, with longer cooking times), or with tender beef.
+For a vegetarian version, omit the chicken and increase the amount of pumpkin and carrots, or add chickpeas, lentils, grilled eggplant or sweet potatoes for a hearty and nutritious dish.

 Author image